microXchg/propConv/README.md

 # Proposal Converter

-A simple tool to convert the CfPs from .csv format to .md in order to make them more readable.
+A simple tool to convert the CfPs from .csv format to respective formats for the webpage.

 ## Build